idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 1. After: Senior Engineers come in and start figuring out where they'll build, what's the safest path, and what's a realistic schedule
 1. After: Intermediate dev's are assigned a chunk of the road and start building it.
 1. After: Junior devs are given very clear tasks, and start doing them.

+### Prioritize Ruthlessly

+A great mantra for life, individual contributors, and especially folks supporting more junior folks.
+A great article that deep dives into the topic [here](https://alexturek.com/2022-03-07-How-to-do-less/)

 ## Hiring